myshell-ai/AIlice/README.md

 - **Self-expanding** support.
 Our goal is to enable language models to **autonomously code and implement new peripheral modules and dynamically load them for immediate use**.
 This capability will enable self-expansion, empowering the system to seamlessly integrate new functionalities.
 It has been implemented, but it still needs to be improved so that various agents can easily use dynamically loaded modules.

 - **Richer UI interface**.
 Currently, we only have a rudimentary conversational web page.
 We need a more comprehensive and multimodal interface.

-- **Improved Voice Conversation Feature**, currently, there are frequent instances of failure in detecting the endpoint of user speech in voice conversations.
-Addressing this issue is crucial for enhancing the overall functionality.

 - **Considering using a simple implementation of a vector database as a replacement for ChromaDB.** it introduces too many additional dependencies.